P. J. Cowan: Early life

 Cowan has 11 grandchildren and 15 great grandchildren.
-The grandchildren range in age from 3 months to 19 years.
-The “greats” are widely scattered, so PJ and husband Vernon don’t see them often.
-The stories are her way of giving them a great grannies advice and council.
-It is her wish that they pass the books on to their own children.

 Writing career

 Cowan's writing began in earnest at age 72.
 In the beginning, she self-published on Lulu.com and while working with them met LK Gardner-Griffie, who went on to become her mentor.
 Gardner-Griffie is now a celebrated two-time winner of the teen awards for her series Misfit McCabe.

 Cowan published her first book, Michael O'Brian and the Magic Hat at the age of 74.
 She had created the story to entertain her great-grandchildren and was encouraged by the response that it got as she began to share the story publicly.
 The book received favorable reviews and so she began to write and publish more books.
 To date, she has published 40 children's books.
 Seven have been translated into Spanish by Lana Kleypas.

-Several of her books, including Silly Little Stories have been illustrated by Northwest artist Jasen Strong/Alfie Vann, illustrated: 9 books.
+Several of her books, including Silly Little Stories, have been illustrated by Northwest artist Jasen Strong/Alfie Vann, illustrated: 9 books.

 Other artists include: Mike Motz of Canada, who along with several of his talented crew are responsible for the first ten books.
 The remaining books were illustrated by Boston artist Ray Sewell, Jason Kleypas of Missouri, Julia Berman of Atlanta, Georgia, Tristen Kaa, Cam Parsons, Morgan Victoria, Steven Livingston, Katrina Reeves, and Michael Brewster of Oregon.

 Cowan's books are printed by Mira Digital Publishing.